-Flyers for the 2017 programs, complete with sign-up forms and registration information/instructions, are located in the Library Lobby and the Irene Overman Kreer Used Book Store, as well as online.
+You are invited to five exciting programs, spring through fall.
+Program information, prices, and reservation flyers will be available March 1, 2018 in the Library Lobby and the Used Book Store.
+Please note: reservations MUST be made in writing on the flyers provided, with payment included.
+Reservations should be either mailed to the Friends’ library address or delivered in person to volunteers at the Used Book Store Desk.
 Still have a question?
 Call 847-998-1514, leave a voicemail, clearly leaving your name (spell) and telephone number (repeat each to ensure clarity), add your question, and your call will be returned.

 Who Will She Be This Time?
-Now We Know!

 Thursday, September 6, 9-11:30 AM • Glen View Club, 100 Golf Rd., Golf

 It’s the ever-popular Barbara Rinella, back with a new and exciting book dramatization.
 First, a delightful breakfast at the beautiful Glen View Club, then Barbara Rinella as ________________?
 Who will she be this time?
 Come for another magical program by this remarkable woman.

 Thursday, October 18, Luncheon: Noon, Program: 1 PM • Community Room